marc-jones/phd_thesis/content/03_winter/02_global.md

 corresponding percentage for Tapidor.
 In both the apex (\textbf{a}) and the leaf (\textbf{b}) there are more Arabidopsis genes with more copies expressed in Tapidor relative to Westar.
-Using a chi-squared goodness-of-fit test (using the \texttt{chisq.test} function in the R statistical programming language\textsuperscript{TODO}), reveals that the bias towards Tapidor is not significant in the apex (\emph{p}-value of 0.359) but is significant in the leaf (\emph{p}-value of < 2.2e-16), assuming a 0.05 significance threshold, with the null hypothesis assuming equal numbers of points on each side of the diagonal, grey line.}\label{figure:3xx:tapvswesall}
+Using a chi-squared goodness-of-fit test (using the \texttt{chisq.test} function in the R statistical programming language\textsuperscript{467}), reveals that the bias towards Tapidor is not significant in the apex (\emph{p}-value of 0.359) but is significant in the leaf (\emph{p}-value of < 2.2e-16), assuming a 0.05 significance threshold, with the null hypothesis assuming equal numbers of points on each side of the diagonal, grey line.}\label{figure:3xx:tapvswesall}
 \end{figure}

 \begin{figure}[htbp]